Karlo-Hosting/Docs/programm-your-bot/advanced-python.md

 ## Final

-» This tutorial is mainly written by HiGamingDE2000.
-If you have questions about the code or other things in this tutorial, you can ask him.
+» This tutorial is mainly written by [HiGamingDE2000](https://github.com/HiGamingDE2000/contact-me).
+If you have questions about the code or other things in this tutorial, you can [contact](https://github.com/HiGamingDE2000/contact-me) him.